 A set of taxation laws have been issued today including Law number (24) of 2018 on the Income Tax, Law number (25) of 2018 on the Selective Tax.
 Also, a decision was issued to establish the General Tax Authority.

 The new tax laws are part of the process of developing Qatar’s financial system to keep up with international best practices and enhance economic growth and financial stability, due to the importance of the taxation system in financial policies in most countries around the world.

+Income Tax The Income Tax law of 2018 amends previous income tax laws.
+The income tax on foreign companies working in Qatar or on the stake of foreign partners in joint ventures remained at the same level, which is a 10% flat rate on profits.
+The amendments focused on reforming administrative and procedural systems, supporting tax compliance by taxpayers and granting greater flexibility in granting tax exemptions to institutional activities in key economic sectors and economic zones to support growth and economic diversification, thereby encouraging and attracting foreign investment.
 The law stipulates that the salaries and wages of citizens and residents shall not be subject to any tax.
 It also grants exemptions for equity shares listed on a recognised stock exchange profits of banking deposits and companies working in the agricultural sector and fisheries.
 Marine and aerial transportation are also exempted under the principal of reciprocity.

 Selective Tax The Selective Tax law is designed to impose taxes on certain health-damaging goods and it will be implemented by the beginning of 2019.
 The law includes a 100% tax on tobacco and its products and energy drinks, and a 50% tax on sugary drinks.